-Desiging the Surface is the result of a dialogue between product designer and New Insituut fellow Chris Kabel and designers/exhibition makers Jannetje in ’t Veld en Toon Koehorst.
+Desiging the Surface is the result of a dialogue between product designer and Het Nieuwe Instituut Fellow Chris Kabel and designers/exhibition makers Jannetje in ’t Veld en Toon Koehorst.
 Together they developed the themes and structure of the exhibition, which is part of the long-term programme strand The Things and The Materials.

 Previous exhibitions about wood, plastics and glass focused on key developments in applications of these materials.
 Designing the Surface takes the concept of materials one step further, focusing on the final layer between the material itself and its surroundings.
 Often this layer is applied by a craftsman or a machine, but it can also be the result of the influence of time or the elements.

 They main theme of Designing the Surface is the often overlooked yet essential role that varnishes, coatings and other forms of surface treatment play in our appreciation of materials and objects.
 This is only exacerbated by the presence of nanotechnology in the 'skin' of all kinds of products.
 After the steel age and the silicon age, the surface could well be the place to look for an understanding of how materials impact the world around us.

 The exhibition approaches the phenomenon of 'finish' from five points of view.
 Each point of view or theme explores a type of finish and examines the way in which it responds to our aesthetic and sensory needs.
 Or to a functional requirement.

 With the theme Patina we take a look at a finish that under normal circumstances would not require any human intervention.
 Patina evolves under the influence of climate, sunlight or chemicals, and is heavily dependent on the passing of time.
 The concept is linked to the antiquity and authenticity of objects, that then become more valuable, while patina is in fact the result of wear and tear.